Students can now study for the ACA CTA Joint Programme as part of the Level 7 Apprenticeship.

 What is the difference between standard ACA-CTA training and the Level 7 apprenticeship?

 While funding is only available for the apprenticeship route, there are many similarities between the apprenticeship and ‘traditional’ ACA-CTA training.
 However, there are some additional requirements for the completion of the apprenticeship - see below.
 Students will also need to complete a Project Report as well as 20% off-the-job training.
+See further information below, but the phrase "off-the-job" training can be misleading and we would strongly advise you to speak to your training provider to discuss this 20% requirement before signing an employee up as a Level 7 apprentice.

 In addition to the exams, what are the additional ACA and CTA requirements?